duarte-dot/duarte-dot/README.md

   <img src="https://media4.giphy.com/media/SHjOSDkKZ18qOHA5B5/giphy.gif?cid=ecf05e47z2pgmv6xdwhmxml25c3bb884l4vq5lwbyb3nm6sq&rid=giphy.gif&ct=s" width="350" align="right" style="margin-left: 20px;">
   <p align="left">
     My name is Gabriel Duarte, and I'm 20 years old. <br> <br>
-    - 👨‍💻 I'm a Full Stack web developer in training at Trybe, currently focusing on deepening my knowledge in Backend development. <br> <br>
+    - 👨‍💻 I'm a FullStack web developer in training at Trybe, currently focusing on deepening my knowledge in Backend development. <br> <br>
     - 🤝 I possess skills in teamwork, time management, and problem-solving, which allows me to effectively collaborate on group projects. <br> <br>
     - 📽️ Outside of programming, I'm passionate about video editing and cinema! <br> <br>
     - 🚀 I'm always seeking new challenges and opportunities, so if you want to know more about me or how I can help with your project, feel free to get in touch!